Krasen007/MoneyExperiment/README.md

 Added option to delete the database;
 Added option to create and switch between multiple budgets;
 Added option to record all made and deleted transactions;

+#### Possible features to be implemented:

+Create installer.
+Get it setup using git portable.
+Make 0 cancel not budget.
+Walet functionality to transfer between accounts.